A local service to help make difficult times easier.

 If you would like to discuss our party wall services with our approachable and skilled solicitors in South Wales, please reach out to us through our convenient online enquiry form.

-You can also call one of our offices in Pontypridd, Swansea and Talbot Green or alternatively you can email us at info@dwharris.co.uk.
+You can also call one of our offices in Pontypridd, Swansea and Talbot Green, or alternatively, you can email us at info@dwharris.co.uk.